CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/Easy problems/bfs-of-graph.md

 ## Complexity analysis

 The provided solutions efficiently perform a Breadth First Search (BFS) traversal of a directed graph.
 By starting from the 0th vertex and using a queue to manage the traversal, the algorithms ensure that all reachable vertices are visited in the correct order.
-The solutions operate in O(V + E) time and use O(V) space complexity, where V and E are the numbers of vertices and edges in the graph, respectively.
+The solutions operate in $O(V + E)$ time and use $O(V)$ space complexity, where V and E are the numbers of vertices and edges in the graph, respectively.

-**Time Complexity:** $ O(V + E)  $
+**Time Complexity:** $O(V + E)$
-**Auxiliary Space:** $ O(V)$
+**Auxiliary Space:** $O(V)$

 ## References